 You may place a pillow behind your baby just in case he or she rolls backward.

-You may start the training by rolling the ball to your baby and encourage him or her to roll it back to you.
+You may start the training by rolling the ball to your baby and encouraging him or her to roll it back to you.

 Place a barrier to forming a corridor so that any stray balls do not go too far.

-A slightly big ball will be easier to catch and rolled back to you.
+- A slightly big ball will be easier to catch and roll back to you.

 5. Throw The Ball